Sunday, December 25, 2011

 old photos and history also at http://spitalfieldslife.com/2010/08/09/at-the-grapes-limehouse/

-Since this article Sir Ian McKellan(Gandalf) and Co. have bought this old public house, and as it was a place where Charles Dickens frequented, have a special program for his 200
+Since this article Sir Ian McKellan(Gandalf) and Co. have bought this old public house, and as it was a place where Charles Dickens frequented.

 In William Clark Snr and Jnr's time it was called